atauenis/webone/README.md

 The program's settings are in the __webone.conf__ file (but any other file name can be used too).

+## Server prerequisites
-Windows 7 (2008 R2) SP1+ / Linux / macOS and .NET Core 3.1 are required on server PC.
+Windows 7 (2008 R2) SP1+ / Linux / macOS and .NET Core 3.1 Runtime are required on server PC.
 See [.NET Core 3.1 System Requirements](https://github.com/dotnet/core/blob/master/release-notes/3.1/3.1-supported-os.md).

 Administrator/root privileges are required.
 Don't forget to allow incoming traffic to Port 80 in system firewall.

+Image and/or video format converting can be do via external utilities: `convert` (from ImageMagick), `ffmpeg`, `youtube-dl`.

+## Run
-To start proxy on Linux, enter server's DNS name or IP in `DefaultHostName` field in __webone.conf__ and then run:
+To start proxy on Linux or macOS, enter server's DNS name or IP in `DefaultHostName` field in __webone.conf__ and then run:

 ```
+$ sudo WebOne                  if run from installed deb/rpm package
+or
-$ sudo dotnet WebOne.dll
+$ sudo dotnet WebOne.dll       if run from binary archive or after build
 ```

+*Note: if the Port number is set greater than 1024 (e.g. 8080), `sudo` is not need on Linux.*

 On Windows simply run `WebOne.exe`.